CyVerse-learning-materials/foss-2019/software_essentials/commandline.rst

     $ cd Desktop/data-shell/data

-Check that we’ve moved to the right place by running pwd and ls -F
+Check that we’ve moved to the right place by running pwd

 .. code-block:: bash

     $ pwd
     /Users/nelle/Desktop/data-shell/data

-If we want to move up one level from the data directory, we could use cd .. but there is another way to move to any directory, regardless of your current location.
+**Relative vs Absolute Paths**

-So far, when specifying directory names, or even a directory path (as above), we have been using **relative paths**.
-When you use a relative path with a command like ls or cd, it tries to find that **location from where we are**, rather than from the root of the file system.
+When you use a **relative path** with a command like ls or cd, it tries to find that **location from where we are**, rather than from the root of the file system.

 However, it is possible to specify the **absolute path** to a directory by including its **entire path from the root directory**, which is indicated by a leading slash.
 The leading / tells the computer to follow the path from the root of the file system, so it always refers to exactly one directory, no matter where we are when we run the command.